Yasar05/Gen-ai-interview-Questions-and-answers/05-advanced-architecture/README.md

 **Answer:**

+this is dense feedforward neural network wothout MOE. attention here is multi head self attention Layer 1 → Attention + FFN
+Layer 2 → Attention + FFN
+Layer 3 → Attention + FFN
+...
+Layer N → Attention + FFN

+if we use moe, in each layer instead of 1 ffn we will have multiple ffn Self-Attention
+↓
+MULTIPLE FFNs (Experts)
+Layer1 will have
+FFN Expert 1
+FFN Expert 2
+FFN Expert 3
+...
+FFN Expert 16

 Mixture of Experts is a neural network architecture where instead of using one big model for every input, the system contains many smaller “expert” networks, and only a few of them are activated for each input.
 In short: Not all neurons work every time — only the most relevant “experts” are used per token.
 This gives you:
 ✅ Massive model capacity ✅ Much lower compute per request.
 Traditional dense models: Activate all parameters for every token.
 As models grow → cost grows linearly with size This becomes: ❌ Too expensive, ❌ Too slow
 ❌ Too energy-hungry.
 MoE solves this by: Having many experts.
 Activating only 1–4 experts per token.
 So you get: The power of a trillion-parameter model at the cost of a 50–100B model per request.
+Attention = communication between tokens

-**How MoE Works:**
+FFN = thinking / transformation done on each token individually **How MoE Works:**
 Let’s say your MoE layer has: a.
 64 experts b.
 A router (also called a gating network).
 Only 2 experts are activated per token
 A token’s hidden vector reaches the MoE layer in the transformer.